axelnyberg/DiceGame/README.md

 # DiceGame
-Basic dice game created in pure html, javascript and css.
+Basic dice game created in pure HTML, JavaScript and CSS.

 Before when the servers were active, users could also log in and join the top-list.